Dohna Dohna: Let's Do Bad Things Together

-Story
+Plot

-The game takes place in Asougi City, a fictional provincial-town facing the Seto Inland Sea that has been completely taken over by the "Asougi Group," a monolithic corporation that controls every aspect of its citizens lives.
+The game takes place in Asougi City, a fictional provincial-city facing the Seto Inland Sea that has been completely taken over by the "Asougi Group", a monolithic megacorporation that controls every aspect of its citizens' lives.

-However, Asougi frequently disappears citizens for arbitrary offenses, especially failing to uphold their rigorous propaganda, sentencing them to what they euphemistically call "Temp Work."
-The oppressive nature of the regime has given rise to some level of bubbling unrest, manifesting itself in the form of the "Anti-Aso" clans, groups of rebels who fight back against Asougi through armed robbery and the selling of women for profit.
+Despite portraying themselves as a benevolent and utopian state, Asougi frequently disappears citizens for arbitrary offenses, especially failing to uphold their rigorous propaganda, and sentences them to what they euphemistically call "Temp Work".
+The oppressive nature of the regime has given rise to some level of bubbling unrest, manifesting itself in the form of the "Anti-Aso" clans, groups of rebels who fight back against Asougi through armed robbery and organized prostitution.

 As the Founder's Birthday Ceremony approaches, Asougi's grip on the population tightens, and the Anti-Aso agitate.
 Meanwhile, the general public turns a blind-eye to goings-on in the city.

-Players take control of the Anti-Aso clan Nayuta, and through the game's mechanics, control both their business and battle operations as they strive to outcompete the other clans on the ground and ultimately topple Asougi itself.
+Players take control of one of the Anti-Aso clans, Nayuta, and through the game's mechanics, control both their business and battle operations as they strive to out-compete the other clans on the ground and ultimately topple Asougi itself.